-Students in the Mansfield Public Schools are expected to dress in an
+Students in the Mansfield Public Schools are expected to dress in an appropriate manner conducive to a learning environment.
+Hence, students shall:

-- appropriate manner conducive to a learning environment.
-Hence, students shall: 1. dress in a manner that minimizes risk to their physical well being and/or risk to the physical well being of others; - dress in clothing that is clean and not torn in a revealing fashion; undergarments must not be visible; - 3. not wear clothing that is distracting to the point that it interferes with the ability of themselves or other students to take advantage of the educational process.
+- 1. dress in a manner that minimizes risk to their physical well being and/or risk to the physical well being of others; - 2. dress in clothing that is clean and not torn in a revealing fashion; undergarments must not be visible; - 3.
 Students shall wear clothing that appropriately covers their shoulders and torso, and pectoral area.
-Shorts and skirts shall be worn so that they are no shorter than the length of the students outstretched fingertips with his or her hands relaxed at the side; - not wear clothing containing obscenities, sexually suggestive phrases, and references promoting the use and/or abuse of alcohol, tobacco and other drugs, or gang related material; - not wear or carry coats, wallet chains, belt chains, or other apparel that may be deemed inappropriate during the school day.
+Shorts and skirts shall be worn so that they are no shorter than the length of the students outstretched fingertips with his or her hands relaxed at the side;

+- 4. not wear clothing containing obscenities, sexually suggestive phrases, and references promoting the use and/or abuse of alcohol, tobacco and other drugs, or gang related material; - 5. not wear or carry coats, wallet chains, belt chains, or other apparel that may be deemed inappropriate during the school day.
 Students shall not wear sunglasses in school unless they are required for documented medical purposes; - 6. not wear or carry hats (unless they are required for documented medical purposes or religious reasons), do-rags, hoods, bandanas, or other items that cover the head.

-Teachers who believe that a student is dressed in a manner that is distracting and/or disruptive to the educational process will refer that student to an administrator.
+Teachers who believe that a student is dressed in a manner that does not conform to the dress code and/or disruptive to the educational process will refer that student to an administrator.
 If an administrator determines that the student has violated the dress code, the student may be sent home from school until he or she conforms to the dress code.